Aleutian Arc

 The Aleutian Arc is a large volcanic arc in the U.S. state of Alaska.
-It consists of a number of active and dormant volcanoes that have formed as a result of subduction along the Aleutian Trench.
-Although taking its name from the Aleutian Islands, this term is a geologic grouping rather than a geographic one, and the Aleutian Arc extends through the Alaska Peninsula following the Aleutian Range to the Aleutian Islands.
+It consists of a number of active and dormant volcanoes that have formed as a result of the subduction of the Pacific plate beneath the North American plate along the Aleutian Trench.
+Although taking its name from the Aleutian Islands, this term is a geologic grouping rather than a geographic one.
+The Aleutian Arc extends through the Alaska Peninsula following the Aleutian Range through the Aleutian Islands.
+The arc makes up a sizable portion of the Pacific Ring of Fire, and is known for generating many strong magnitude earthquakes (magnitude 6–6.7) as well as its volcanism.